tkw1536/BiBTeXML/README.md

 - `$MACRO` is a macro to wrap all source references in.
 If omitted, source references are not shown in the output.
 - `$BSTFILE` is the (absolute or relative to the working directory) path to the `.bst` file to compile.
 - `$BIBFILE` is the name of a bibfile to include.
-- `--buffer` enables emulating BiBTeX's output buffer.
+- `--wrap` enables emulating BiBTeX's output wrapping.

 ### Running the compilation stage